-Homeowners in Vero Beach, Florida, don’t require a major heating system like a furnace to stay warm in the winter.
+Homeowners in Vero Beach, FL, don’t require a major heating system like a furnace to stay warm in the winter.
 But with the average nighttime temperatures dipping into the 50s between December and March, you need some form of heating to maintain a comfortable home.
 If you’re looking for an HVAC system that has the capability to both cool and heat your home, consider a heat pump.
 Here’s why every homeowner in Florida should install a heat pump in their home:

 Offers Cooling and Heating Capabilities